xixiaofinland/sf.nvim/README.md

 - accept input from hotkeys and user commands, such as "retrieve current metadata" `<leader>sr`
 - be a read-only buffer.
-It's not allowed to manually type commands on purpose
+It's, by design, not allowed to manually type commands e
 - be disposable.
 The output text of the previous command is removed when a new command is invoked
-- be auto-prompt when the term window is hidden and the execution completes.
+- be auto-prompt, in case the terminal is hidden at the moment the command execution completes.
 This is handy when you have a long-running command.

 You can pass any shell command into `run()` method to execute it in the integrated terminal.
 For instance, `require('sf').run('ls -la')`.